onsonr/sonr/README.md

 ## State of the library

 Currently, the library is under development.
-The api can change without notice.
+The API can change without notice.
 Checkout the issues and PRs to be informed about any development.

 ## Contributing